ErpNetDocs/info/features/logistics/shipment.md

 # Shipment Module

-You can use the Shipment module to plan and organize the physical transportation of goods to your customers.
+You can use the Shipment Module to plan and organize the shipment process of goods to your customers - whether you are using an external shipper or internal transport.
-You can print the documents required for the transport and you can attach external files and photos.
+You can also create all the supporting shipping documents, as well as attach external files and photos.
-The module conforms the shipment details with the customer's requirements described in the Sales orders (for example required delivery date).
+Shipment Module provides the means to adjust the shipment details with the customer's requirements described in the Sales orders (for example required delivery date).

 ## Shipment Orders